 |Smith Hall at Dusk|

-The office serves a growing number of students with documented disabilities entering higher education.
-These students come from Continuing Education, Thompson School, Baccalaureate, Masters and PhD programs.
-DSS ensures reasonable academic accommodations and works to ensure equal access to all UNH students with a documented disability.
+Formerly Disability Servcies for Students, the office serves a growing number of students with documented disabilities entering higher education.
+These students come from Continuing Education, Thompson School, Baccalaureate, Masters and Ph.D. programs.
+SAS ensures reasonable academic accommodations and works to ensure equal access to all UNH students with a documented disability.

 We invite you to connect with us to learn first-hand about the variety of services available to students with disabilities.

-Disability Services for Students (DSS) is committed to assuring that students with disabilities receive equitable, effective and meaningful access to all campus programs, resources and services.
-DSS is responsible for ensuring academic and housing accommodations.
-We recognize diversity of abilities as a source of excellence, enrichment and strength for all members of the university community.
-DSS facilitates and supports student growth and development toward empowerment, self-advocacy and personal responsibility.
+Student Accessibility Services (SAS) is committed to assuring that students with disabilities receive equitable, effective and meaningful access to all campus programs, resources, and services.
+SAS is responsible for ensuring academic and housing accommodations.
+We recognize the diversity of abilities as a source of excellence, enrichment and strength for all members of the university community.
+SAS facilitates and supports student growth and development toward empowerment, self-advocacy and personal responsibility.
 These skills enable students to make informed decisions towards meeting or exceeding the standards/expectations both at UNH and beyond.
 Additionally, we are a source of information and referral, a resource and collaborative partner for the campus community, and a point of support and advocacy regarding access issues in general.

-Disability Services for Students (DSS) seeks to create a welcoming, inclusive, universally accessible community where everyone is able to participate fully in the myriad aspects of the UNH experience.
+Student Accessibility Services (SAS) seeks to create a welcoming, inclusive, universally accessible community where everyone is able to participate fully in the myriad aspects of the UNH experience.

 Director: Michael Shuttic